NursultanAkhmetov/Catch-The-Egg/README.md

 pip3 install pygame

 ### Installing Google Sheets API
-To install Google Sheets API read the following documentation: https://developers.google.com/sheets/api/quickstart/python You may also watch the following youtube video to get started with Google Sheets API: https://www.youtube.com/watch?v=4ssigWmExak
+To install Google Sheets API, use the following command in your terminal: pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

 ### Starting the game
 To start the game, navigate to the root folder of the game in your terminal and run the following command: